Khalidansari/Khalidansari.github.io/documentation/others/adhoc.md

 ## How DNS works

 Browser Cache > DNS Server configured in the browser (also called recursive DNS) > Root DNS > TLS (Top Level Server) one per com, org, etc. > Authoritative DNS Servers e.g. Amazon/godaddy/etc. > finally the IP for the domain.

+## Abstraction

+Similar to generalization where we take a complex idea and capture essential details from it so that it can be looked at in a summary.
+Mostly this abstract model will not just be specific to one idea but to a category of similar ideas.
+It is like F=MA in physics instead of having different equations for different objects and different slopes.
+To get generic summary from complex ideas and the slicing and dicing those limited ideas to get all possible specific ideas rather than each complex idea having its own model.
+Studying in such a way won't lead us anywhere as for every new complex idea we will have to work again rather than using analysis of previously solved cases.

+E.g. converting Konigsberg Bridge problem to a graph or converting the social network to a graph.
+Taking out irrelevant details and reducing it to only the details which we need.